 Thomas W. Feeley, M.D.

 His work with the Institute for Cancer Care Innovation focuses on research to demonstrate and improve the value of cancer care delivery.
-He regularly teaches value-based health care at the Harvard Business School with Professor’s Porter and Kaplan.
-Dr. Feeley recently served on the Institute of Medicine’s Committee on Improving the Quality of Cancer Care: Addressing the Needs of an Aging Population that produced the report titled Delivering High-Quality Cancer Care: Charting a New Course for a System in Crisis that was released in September of 2013.
-Dr. Feeley was recently appointed by Texas Governor Rick Perry to the Board of Directors of the Institute for Health Care Quality and Efficiency.
-At the Harvard Business School Dr. Feeley works in the Institute for Strategy and Competitiveness with Professor Michael Porter and Robert Kaplan on research and education projects related to value-based health care.
-In addition to his research and administrative roles, Dr Feeley provides patient care services in the delivery of anesthesia.
+He regularly teaches value-based health care at the Harvard Business School with Professors Micheal Porter and Robert Kaplan.
+Dr. Feeley served on the Institute of Medicine’s Committee on Improving the Quality of Cancer Care: Addressing the Needs of an Aging Population that produced the report titled Delivering High-Quality Cancer Care: Charting a New Course for a System in Crisis that was released in September of 2013.
+At the Harvard Business School Dr. Feeley works in the Institute for Strategy and Competitiveness on research and educational projects related to value-based health care.
+In addition to his research and administrative roles, Dr. Feeley provides patient care services in the delivery of anesthesiology.